 Rats can enter your home through spaces as small as a quarter, and mice only need an area as big as a dime.
 The type of rodents you have in your home or business will play a significant role in dealing with the infestation.

-You may be able to tell whether you have mice or rats based upon the evidence they’ve left behind or from a direct sighting.
-Some of the key differences between mice and rats include:
+You can tell whether you have mice or rats based on the evidence they’ve left behind or from a direct sighting.
+Some key differences between mice and rats include:

 - Size: Mice and rats vary significantly in size.
 Black rats can grow to 18 inches long, while mice typically remain under four inches.